TurnCoffeeToCode/pfc-power-importer/README.md

 The pfc-power.importer can be used to consume a pfc in xml, converting it into a JSON represantion and publishing it via Kafka aftewards.
 Make us of [pfc-power-persistor](https://github.com/TurnCoffeeToCode/pfc-power-persistor) in order to perist the published xml into a Mongo db.

 ## Run it
+At first you have to run a Kafka cluster.
+You can make use of [kafka-docker](https://github.com/TurnCoffeeToCode/kafka-docker).

 You can ran the application with executing the main of `PfcPowerImporterConfiguration`.
 By default, it will run on `localhost:8081`.

 ## Provided Rest API